Ainapalma/yandex_practicum/04-telecom-company-pt1-statistical-data-analysis-determination-of-a-favorable-tariff/README.md

 ## EN

-### Telecom Company Pt1: Statistical Data Analysis, Determination of a Favorable Tariff
+### Telecom Company Pt 1: Statistical Data Analysis, Determination of a Favorable Tariff

 #### Objective
 Based on the data of the mobile operator's customers, analyze customer behavior and find the optimal tariff